 Music and Movement Center

-Children love to move, and music can guide them as they move and learn!
+Children love to move, and music activities can guide them as they move and learn!
 By integrating music and movement, you can help enhance learning as children use more parts of the brain and develop more neural pathways.

 Examples of STEM Learning: